High School Frenemy: Synopsis

 When Siamwit School falls on hard times, the school administrator Paphada (Sueangsuda Lawanprasert) decides to merge the Udon Pithak campus with the main campus, Thep Burapha.
 The two campuses have been in conflict for a long time, but this time they will be studying under one roof for the next school year.

 Saint (Wongravee Nateetorn), the class president of M.5/2 (equivalent to Grade 11 in high school), doesn't care about school life and anyone in it.
 However, now he meets Shin (Hirunkit Changkham), a rebellious, temperamental, and stubborn person.
-In the past, Saint and Shin were close friends, but something happened between them so their friendship ended violently.
-The dispute between the two causes a riot in the class so their teachers, Jan (Maria Poonlertlarp) and Sung (Patara Eksangkul), must put aside their differences and come together to end the conflict that requires reconciliation between Saint and Shin.
+In the past, Saint and Shin were close friends, but something happened between them, causing their friendship to end violently.
+The dispute between the two leads to a riot in the class, meaning their teachers, Jan (Maria Poonlertlarp) and Sung (Patara Eksangkul), must put aside their differences and come together to end the conflict that requires reconciliation between Saint and Shin.